Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Background and Problem Formulation

 \begin{problem} Let the system in \eqref{eq:system} and the set of safe expert demonstrations $\Zdynamics$ be given.
 Under Assumptions \ref{ass:1} and \ref{ass:2}, learn a function $h:\mathbb{R}^n\to\mathbb{R}$ from $\Zdynamics$ so that the set

-is robustly output controlled forward invariant with respect to \eqref{eq:system} and such that $\mathcal{C}\subseteq\mathcal{S}$, i.e., so that the system in \eqref{eq:system} is safe. \end{problem}

-An overview of the proposed framework to solve Problem~\ref{prob:1} is shown in Fig.~\ref{fig:overview_}.
-We first define robust output control barrier functions (ROCBF) in Section \ref{sec:rocbf}, and show that a ROCBF $h(x)$ defines an output feedback control law $U(y,t)$ that renders the set $\C$ robustly controlled forward invariant with respect to the system in \eqref{eq:system}.
-In Section \ref{sec:optim}, we formulate a constrained optimization problem to learn a ROCBF $h(x)$ so that the learned safe set $\mathcal{C}$ is contained within the geometric safe set $\mathcal{S}$, i.e., $\mathcal{C}\subseteq\mathcal{S}$.
-The optimization problem takes the system model $\mathcal{M}:=(\hat{F},\hat{G},\hat{X},\Delta_F,\Delta_G,\Delta_X)$ and the expert demonstrations $\{(y_i,u_i,t_i)\}$ as inputs and contains several constraints on $h(x)$ that will be derived in the sequel.
-Ultimately, the optimization problem produces a safe output feedback control law $U(y,t)$.
+is robustly output controlled forward invariant with respect to \eqref{eq:system} and such that $\mathcal{C}\subseteq\mathcal{S}$, i.e., so that \eqref{eq:system} is safe. \end{problem} An overview of our proposed solution is shown in Fig.~\ref{fig:overview_}.
+We formulate a constrained optimization problem to learn a function $h(x)$ so that the learned safe set $\mathcal{C}$ is robustly output controlled forward invariant and contained within the geometric safe set $\mathcal{S}$, i.e., $\mathcal{C}\subseteq\mathcal{S}$.
+The optimization problem takes the system model $\mathcal{M}:=(\hat{F},\hat{G},\hat{X},\Delta_F,\Delta_G,\Delta_X)$ and the expert demonstrations $\{(y_i,u_i,t_i)\}$ as inputs and imposes constraints on a function $q$ and $h(x)$ that will be derived in the sequel.
+We remark that the proofs of technical lemmas, propositions, and theorems can be found in the appendices.